What are the dates/times for The Louisiana Marathon events?

 How can I find out if a runner has finished?

 Friends and family can track your progress in the marathon throughout the course through our timing company.
 Links will be available at http://www.thelouisianamarathon.com.
-Results for all events will be published on our website during and immediately following the race.
+Results for all events will be published on our website and social media during and immediately following the race.

 How can I find out if someone has dropped out of the race or is in the Medical Area?